SQL programming tool: User-security management

 DBAs can create, edit, delete, disable or enable user-accounts in the database using security-management tools.
 DBAs can also assign roles, system privileges, object privileges, and storage-quotas to users.

 Debugging

 Some tools offer features for the debugging of stored procedures: step in, step over, step out, run until exception, breakpoints, view & set variables, view call stack, and so on.
 Users can debug any program-unit without making any modification to it, including triggers and object types.

 Performance monitoring

 Monitoring tools may show the database resources — usage summary, service time summary, recent activities, top sessions, session history or top SQL — in easy-to-read graphs.
 Database administrators can easily monitor the health of various components in the monitoring instance.
 Application developers may also make use of such tools to diagnose and correct application-performance problems as well as improve SQL server performance.

 Test data

 Test data generation tools can populate the database by realistic test data for server or client side testing purposes.
 Also, this kind of software can upload sample blob files to database.

-SQL Querying Examples

-An example of a SQL Editor tool is Galaxy - a modern SQL editor with an ai-copilot, sharing, and access controls.